BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: Experiment

 \subsection{Implementation Details}

+\paragraph{Pre-training.} Pre-training is conducted end-to-end with a shared encoder and process-specific encoders/decoders.
+We train for 30 epochs using the AdamW optimizer with a cosine learning rate schedule, warmup, and gradient clipping.
+The model architecture consists of temporal and spatial encoders, patch makers, and transformer-based encoder-decoder modules.
+Hyperparameters are chosen to balance efficiency and representational capacity, with the full configuration provided in Appendix~\ref{app:pre_training_hyper_parameters} (Table~\ref{tab:pretraining_hyper_parameters}).

-Each dataset is split into training, validation, and test subsets without overlap.
+\paragraph{Downstream Evaluation.} Each dataset is split into training, validation, and test subsets without overlap.
 Models are trained on the training set, with validation used for model selection and hyperparameter tuning.
+For each dataset, we manually activate the shared encoder and the corresponding state-specific encoder(s) based on its labeled brain-state category.
+Only these activated encoders are fine-tuned.
+We concatenate the output of these encoders and fed into a MLP classifier~\citep{wang2025cbramod}.
 Final performance is reported on the test set after a single evaluation.
 To reduce randomness, we fix seeds $\{0,1,2,3,4\}$ and report the mean and standard deviation across five runs.
 All experiments are conducted on a cluster with 5 NVIDIA A800 GPUs (80 GB each).
 Detailed hyperparameter configurations are provided in Appendix~\ref{app:downstream_hyper_parameters}.
 After loading pre-trained weights, we re-initialize the temporal position embeddings with Xavier uniform initialization, similar to practices in NLP and vision, where task- or resolution-specific embeddings are re-initialized to improve adaptation.
 The corresponding ablation is reported in Appendix~\ref{app:reset_t_pos_embd}.